Constructing the foundation layer for on-chain intelligence

 AltLLM Model Platform

-AltLLM provides a unified interface to frontier models — GPT-4o, Claude 3.5 Sonnet, DeepSeek-V3, Gemini 1.5 Pro, and more than two dozen others.
+AltLLM delivers a unified interface to frontier models — GPT-4o, Claude 3.5 Sonnet, DeepSeek-V3, Gemini 1.5 Pro, and more than two dozen others.
 Credit-based pricing means you pay per token, not per seat.

 The API is OpenAI-compatible, so any project already using the OpenAI SDK can migrate with a single-line config change.